shantanu-verma-salpro/HPScrapper/README.md

 Acknowledgements
 This software uses the following libraries:

-libcurl: Licensed under the MIT License.
+`libcurl`  : Licensed under the MIT License.

-libuv: Licensed under the MIT License.
+`libuv`    : Licensed under the MIT License.

-liblexbor: Licensed under the Apache License, Version 2.0.
+`liblexbor`: Licensed under the Apache License, Version 2.0.

-When using HBScraper, please ensure you comply with the requirements and conditions of all included licenses.
+When using `HBScraper`, please ensure you comply with the requirements and conditions of all included licenses.